azaghal/factorio-beyond-vanilla-qol/README.md

     > When build-dragging with an item, if you run out of an item, the cursor automatically switches to ghost, instead of throwing an error.
 The pipette can be used for picking a tile - simply press (the default control) `Q` while hovering over stone path/landfill etc to get the item into cursor.
 Finally, use (default control) `Shift + Mouse Wheel Up/Down` to cycle between different tiers of the item held in the cursor.
 This is useful for seamlessly switching between different tiers of belts, undergrounds, or even assemblers and pathing tiles.

--   Prepare and test blueprints in editor environment, within the confines of the existing save-game ([Editor Extensions](https://mods.factorio.com/mod/EditorExtensions))

-    > Switch to separate game surface and prepare your blueprints and test things out without having to switch to another save-game, using Factorio's editor tools and a couple of helpful entities that can generate infinite resources.
-Editor mode surface is kept completely separate from the main surface. **WARNING:** Keep in mind that time keeps running back on Nauvis surface - don't spend too much time in the editor only to find that half of your factory was destroted by the biters in the meantime...

--   Calculate ingredient and machine requirements for production quotas ([Factory Planner](https://mods.factorio.com/mod/factoryplanner))

-    > Allows creating detailed and precise calculations on how many resources and machines are necessary per second to have a certain amount of complex ingredient produced per time of unit (second, minute, hour).
-Extremely useful when making plans for a mega-base that needs to produce large quantities of science packs in order to maintain consistent research speed.

 -   Keep track of number of ghosts in an area during construction ([Ghost Counter](https://mods.factorio.com/mod/ghost-counter))

     > Keep track of ghosts in selected construction area, check if you have enough items on you to finish construction, convert missing items into constant combinator signals, or even created temporary request to get the necessary items delivered by the logistics network.
 Same options are available even for a (non-placed) blueprint!